profdocpizza/PyMolGridVisualiser/README.md

 ![Description](./docs/examples_pdbs_Page_13.png)

-PyMolGridVisualiser is a Python tool designed to generate PDF visualizations of PDB files in a grid layout.
+PyMolGridVisualiser is a Python tool designed to generate PDF visualisations of PDB files in a grid layout.
 Utilizing PyMOL, this tool makes it easier to visualise multiple protein structures at once.

 ## Table of Contents